mahmoud-y/laravel-roles-abilities-tutorial/README.md

 # Conclusion

-Laravel has a lot to offer, having a general idea about what's provided help in finding the best solution, in this tutorial we've used `Authorization` and `Seeders` as the base of the roles and abilities system
+Laravel has a lot to offer, having a general idea about what's provided help in finding the best solution, in this tutorial we've used `Authorization` and `Seeders` as the base of the roles and abilities system.